jollygoodcode/datetime_picker_input/README.md

 end
 ```

-This uses your `user`'s timezone, so that the DateTime gets stored as expected (from the user's perspective).
+This uses your `user`'s Time Zone, so that the DateTime gets stored and will be displayed as expected (from the user's perspective).

-We are also assuming that, in this example, your `user` has set a custom Time Zone,
+We are also assuming that, in this example, the `current_user` has set a custom Time Zone,
 otherwise, you should just use the gem's default.

 Times are hard..